 To become a paralegal, there are some education requirements needed to start working in the field.
 Earning an associate’s degree in paralegal studies will provide the student with a strong foundation of the basic principles that paralegals need to graduate.
 Courses offered while going for your two-year program include legal researching and writing, client counseling, and drafting summons.

 Some jobs do ask that candidates earn a bachelor’s degree to make the Paralegal qualifications of certain employers.
-Classes necessary for four-year degrees include understanding the prosecution process of crimes, knowing how to protect against infringement, and developing skills of drafting, editing, and preparing legal documents for clients and lawyers.
+Classes necessary for four-year degrees include understanding the prosecution process of crimes, knowing how to protect against infringement, and developing skills in drafting, editing, and preparing legal documents for clients and lawyers.

 Job Outlook and Salary for Paralegals

 Paralegal work is one of the most growing and in-demand occupations of the past few years.
 Paralegal job requirements vary from state to state.
 Most employers ask applicants to first meet education requirements.
 Once achieved, then specific skill sets are assessed.

 The basic paralegal job requirements are research skills, document preparation, detailed knowledge of the legal system, and team player or contributor to the firm.
 Most employers also look for strong leadership skills and professionalism in their candidates.

 An example of career opportunities for paralegals is a workman’s compensation officer, financial assistant, plaintiff litigator, or Immigration handler.
 Some jobs in this field are located in the private sector, working for high-end law firms.
 Alternative careers for Paralegals include working to help people in social services; for example, advising and supporting those without the means to pay for services themselves.